Stephanie Benson: Surviving breast cancer

 On 29 October 2015, Benson underwent surgery for breast cancer, a situation she described as shocking when she was diagnosed, revealing that she had lost her grandmother, mother and other relatives to the disease.
 Following her survival, she trained to do a mountain walk in France on 1 September 2016 with the Dutch "Singing for your Life" team to raise funds towards a cancer research and mobile mammogram unit for Ghana, and support for the Dutch Cancer Society.

 Benson has publicly talked about surviving breast cancer after undergoing a total of 28 hours of surgery within three days.

-On 19 March 2016, at Labadi Beach Hotel's Omanye Hall in Accra, she held a women's gathering centred on her fight against breast cancer with the aim of encouraging and strengthening women amidst music and words of exhortation.
+On 19 March 2016, at Labadi Beach Hotel's Omanye Hall in Accra, she held a women's gathering centered on her fight against breast cancer with the aim of encouraging and strengthening women amidst music and words of exhortation.
 She released her song titled "Dear Lord" at this event, which was attended by notable women including Nana Ama McBrown, Michelle McKinney-Hammond as well as singers Akosua Agyapong, Irene Logan, Yaa Yaa and Becca.